 There are quite a few common household items that contain dangerous elements or compounds.
 They can cause a lot of harm to the environment and are often toxic to humans.
 These things should not be thrown away.
 Here’s a table of some dangerous materials and how they should be properly discarded;

 1. Tires: they contain metal liners that can puncture landfill liners.
-Solution: Your local mechanic should be able to take care of your old tires when you do changes.
+Solution: Your local mechanic should be able to take care of your old tires when you make changes.
 Or some recycling agencies are equipped to handle them.

 2. Batteries: Batteries of any kind contain a whole bunch of different dangerous elements and skills never be thrown away.
 Solution: Retail collection outlets can collect batteries for proper recycling.
 Li-ion or zinc silver oxide batteries need special hazardous waste disposal.